noahehall/theBookOfNoah/0current/frontendtech_accessibility.md

      		- using white space characters to format tables in plain text content
      		- emulating links
      		- using structural markup in a way that does not represent relationships in the content
-     		- using th elements, layout tables
+     		- using `th` elements, layout tables
+     		- using `pre` element to markup tabular information
+     		- inserting non-decorative content by using `:before`or `:after` elements or the `content` property in css
+     		- incorrectly associating table headers and content via the `header` and `id` attributes
+     		- not correctly marking up table headers
+     		- use of `role` presentation on content which conveys semantic information
      		-
    		- advisory techniques
    		- sufficient techniques